WHAT IS BLACK HISTORY MONTH?

 •Ginger

-A wide variety of tropical fruits, both native and non-native, are cultivated in Africa.
-It is more likely that any of the fruits listed in this recipe would be eaten as a snack than made into an elaborate fruit salad.
+A wide variety of tropical fruits, both native and non-native, are cultivated in Africa and eaten as a snack in salad form.

 In Western Africa, the closest thing to a dessert course is the "after-chop" and a popular "after-chop" is fruit salad.